 The contents of this announcement include statements that are, or may be deemed to be, "forward-looking statements."
-These forward-looking statements can be identified by the use of forward-looking terminology, including the terms "aims," "committed," "plan" or "potential" and include statements argenx makes concerning its plan to continue the development to Phase 3 of efgartigimod for adults with primary SjD; the potential impact of efgartigimod for SjD patients; the advancement of, and anticipated clinical developmentof efgartigimod's development in primary SjD and its goal of translating immunology breakthroughs into a world-class portfolio of novel antibody-based medicines.
+These forward-looking statements can be identified by the use of forward-looking terminology, including the terms "aims," "committed," "plan" or "potential" and include statements argenx makes concerning its plan to continue the development to Phase 3 of efgartigimod for adults with primary SjD; the potential impact of efgartigimod for SjD patients; the advancement of, and anticipated clinical development of efgartigimod's development in primary SjD and its goal of translating immunology breakthroughs into a world-class portfolio of novel antibody-based medicines.
 By their nature, forward-looking statements involve risks and uncertainties and readers are cautioned that any such forward-looking statements are not guarantees of future performance. argenx's actual results may differ materially from those predicted by the forward-looking statements as a result of various important factors, including but not limited to, the results of argenx's clinical trials, expectations regarding the inherent uncertainties associated with development of novel drug therapies, preclinical and clinical trial and product development activities and regulatory approval requirements, the acceptance of our products and product candidates by our patients as safe, effective and cost-effective, and the impact of governmental laws and regulations on our business.
-A filings and reports, including in argenx's most recent annual report on Form 20-F filed with the SEC as well as subsequent filings and reports filed by argenx with the SEC.
-Given these uncertainties, the reader is advised not to place any undue reliance on such forward-looking statements.
-These forward-looking statements speak only as of the date of publication of this press release, argenx undertakes no obligation to publicly update or revise the information in this press release, including any forward-looking statements, except as may be required by law.
+A further list and description of these risks, uncertainties and other risks can be found in argenx's U.S. Securities and Exchange Commission (SEC) filings and reports, including in argenx's most recent annual report on Form 20-F filed with the SEC as well as subsequent filings and reports filed by argenx with the SEC.
+Given these uncertainties, the reader is advised not to place any undure reliance on such forward-looking statements.
+These forward-looking statements speak only as of the date of publication of this press release. argenx undertakes no obligation to pub